History of Ole Miss Rebels football: Hugh Freeze era (2012–2016)

 In January 2016, the NCAA charged Ole Miss with numerous recruiting violations.
 An investigation turned up evidence that Ole Miss employees and boosters arranged numerous "impermissible benefits" for players, such as car loans and cash.
 At least one recruit was suspected of getting help on his college entrance exam.
 The investigation reopened soon after star offensive tackle Laremy Tunsil admitted taking money from one of Freeze's assistants.

 In the 2016 season, the Rebels struggled to a 5–7 record, its first losing season since the year Freeze arrived.
 After beginning the season at No.11, the Rebels blew a 22-point lead en route to a loss the opening weekend to Florida State.
 After defeating Wofford the following week, the Rebels blew another three-touchdown lead in a loss to Alabama.
 After obliterating Georgia and Memphis, the Rebels lost three straight to Arkansas, LSU and Auburn.
 After defeating Georgia Southern and upsetting then-No. 10 Texas A&M, the Rebels dropped their last two regular season games to Vanderbilt and Mississippi State.

 On February 22, 2017, Ole Miss announced it would self-impose a bowl ban for the upcoming season after the NCAA accused the program of numerous violations of organization rules, including a lack of institutional control.
 That same day, the NCAA sent an updated notice of allegations charging the Rebels with eight more violations.
 Most seriously, it accused Freeze of not monitoring his assistants, and also accused Ole Miss of not properly controlling the program.

 On July 13, 2017, Freeze's predecessor, Houston Nutt, sued Ole Miss for defamation, contending that Freeze and school officials falsely blamed him for the violations.
 As part of discovery for the lawsuit, Nutt's attorneys filed a Freedom of Information Act request for calls Freeze made on his university-issued cell phone during January 2016.
 Nutt's attorneys contended that Freeze and others at Ole Miss leaked information to the press as part of an effort to smear their client.
 While reviewing those records, Nutt's attorneys discovered a call to a number associated with a female escort service, and alerted Ole Miss officials about it.
 Freeze claimed it was a misdialed number.
 School officials investigated, and discovered what they later described as "a concerning pattern" of similar calls dating back to shortly after he arrived in Oxford: at least a dozen calls over 33 months.

-On July 20, chancellor Jeff Vitter and athletic director Ross Bjork gave Freeze an ultimatum: resign or be fired for violating the morals clause of his contract.
+On July 20, chancellor Jeff Vitter and athletic director Ross Bjork gave Freeze an ultimatum: resign or be fired for cause for violating the morals clause of his contract.
 Freeze opted to resign; offensive coordinator Matt Luke was named interim coach.